 Take the stress out of your finances with hassle free banking.

-As an Acorn Account holder you will have access to a UK based account manager to assist you with your everyday banking.
+As an Acorn Account holder, you will have access to a UK-based account manager to assist you with your everyday banking.

 What is the Acorn Account?

-Acorn have been providing current accounts and payment services since 2007.
+Acorn has been providing current accounts and payment services since 2007.
 Accounts are highly functional and easy to open, with no credit checks, signatures or branch visits required.
 Your regular outgoings are taken care of by Acorn’s Account Management Team.

 Acorn believes customers shouldn’t be excluded or pre-judged when it comes to personal finance.
 You won’t be turned away due to any aspect of previous financial history.

 Finances and account preferences can be managed online by logging in to Acorn’s website.
 Account holders can also check their balance and load funds via telephone or SMS.

 - Account manager: A personal account manager can be spoken to directly.
 They will set up the necessary direct debits and regular payments from your account.